BradleyCulley/bradleyculley.github.io/_posts/2025-broken-11-4-the-pure-heart-is-your-dojo.md

 Virtue is an awkward academic term, so you'll usually hear things phrased another way in everyday life.
 You'll hear of the virtues themselves: "hard-working", "loyal", "generous", "family-oriented".

+Add this somewhere in the essay: Buddhist ethics are intentionalist, meaning it's about what you've intended to do, even if you fail to achieve the intended outcome.
+That fits with "jikishin kore dojo", because it's about controlling the inputs (your own intentions), which is all you really have control over.

 <p>
 I trained for most of a year with that Buddhist priest, from the summer of 2008 through the spring of 2009.
 He had grown up in a Buddhist temple family in Japan, become ordained, and held multiple degrees in Buddhist studies, including one degree from Harvard University.